Home / Advanced Search

 CMC-Computers, Materials & Continua, Vol.4, No.1, pp. 11-20, 2006, DOI:10.3970/cmc.2006.004.011

 Abstract The concept of the micropolar theory is employed to investigate vibration behaviors of carbon nanotubes.
 The constitutive relation has been deduced from the two-dimensional analysis of the microstructure of the carbon nanotube.
 Van der Waals interactions are simulated by a weak spring model.
 Hamilton's principle is employed to obtain dynamics equations of the multi-walled carbon nanotube.
 Numerical examples for both single-walled and double-walled carbon nanotubes are presented and the significant difference in vibration behaviors between them has been distinguished.
-Numerical results show that fundamental frequencies for the cantilever single-walled carbon nanotube decreases with increase of the aspect ratio of them,… More >
+Numerical results show that fundamental frequencies for the cantilever single-walled carbon nanotube decreases with increase of More >

 • Open Access